-A second paper has been accepted, with Jan Askne being the main author and Lars Ulander and me as co-authors.
+A second paper has been accepted.
 The paper will be published in Remote Sensing of Environment and it deals with biomass estimation in Krycklan from TanDEM-X data, using a high-resolution lidar DTM and the interferometric water cloud model (IWCM).
-This paper deals with different aspects of IWCM inversion than the previously accepted letter, and the inversion method is also slightly different.
+You can read the paper here.

-This week, I got positive news from IEEE Geoscience and Remote Sensing Letters: my paper has been accepted!
+This week, I received positive news from IEEE Geoscience and Remote Sensing Letters: my paper has been accepted!
 The title of the letter is: “Estimation of Boreal Forest Properties from TanDEM-X Data using Inversion of the Interferometric Water Cloud Model” and together with my co-authors Jan Askne and Lars Ulander, we introduce a new method to interferometric water cloud model (IWCM) inversion, apply it to a large stack of TanDEM-X data, and evaluate the estimated model parameters against forest parameters, system setup, and environmental factors.
-Soon, the paper will be available on-line!
+You can read the paper here.

 I have been appointed an adjunct researcher position in the School of Land and Food at University of Tasmania in Hobart.
 My plan is to promote radar remote sensing at the department and analyse Tasmanian forests with TanDEM-X.

 This week, the BorealScat tower was lifted.
 What a feeling to see the tower in real life!

 Photos of the lifting are available on the official BorealScat website (www.borealscat.se).

 It is decided!
 In late October, my wife and I are moving to Australia for a few years.
 We are looking forward to this new adventure and our new life in Hobart, Tasmania.
 Tasmania has spectacular forests so I am pretty sure that there will be some exciting work to do there for me.